ThayerAltman/example-backstage/README.md

 ### Commit #6 [Add Custom Fact Collector](https://github.com/ThayerAltman/example-backstage/commit/8493e493dc9df3a6b78d62321b2a838fca82cd0d)

-This commit add a custom fact collector.
+This commit adds a custom fact collector.
 In this case it will collect the number of branches that have been created for this repo.
 It will do that by calling the [GitHub GraphQL API](https://docs.github.com/en/graphql) via [Oktokit](https://github.com/octokit/graphql.js/#typescript).
 Any web service call can be done here, this example will highlight how to use Backstage's internal credentials.
 The checks being added are:

 1. The repo has less than 3 branches
 2. The repo has less than 4 branches